• Skip to main content

 The way I see it, there are four ways you can approach a health diagnosis:

-2. The integrative/functional medicine approach: This is when you would see a practitioner who has training in both traditional medicine and natural medicine.
-The practitioner pulls interventions from both worlds depending on the needs of the patient.
-While the approach may involve surgery and medications when appropriate, the main focus is on nutrition, lifestyle and identifying and eradicating triggers.
+- The integrative/functional medicine approach: This is when you would see a practitioner who has training in both traditional medicine and natural medicine.
+The practitioner pulls interventions from both worlds, depending on the needs of the patient.
+While the approach may involve surgery and medications when appropriate, the main focus is on making nutrition and lifestyle changes, as well as identifying and eradicating triggers.

-3. The alternative medicine approach.
-This approach rejects medications and surgery entirely and states that the body can heal itself and that medications and surgery can interfere with the healing process.
+- The alternative medicine approach: This approach rejects medications and surgery entirely, and states that the body can heal itself and that medications and surgery can interfere with the healing process.
 Recommendations are based on lifestyle entirely, and surgery and medications are not recommended.

-4. Wait and watch, ignoring the health condition, paralysis by analysis: This last approach is sometimes taken by people who are not ready to take action, in denial, overwhelmed or confused.
+- Wait and watch, ignoring the health condition, paralysis by analysis: This last approach is sometimes taken by people who are not ready to take action and are in denial, overwhelmed or confused.
 While it may be a natural response for some people in the early stages of diagnosis, I don’t recommend lingering in this stage for too long, especially when one has a progressive condition like autoimmune disease or cancer.

 When I was diagnosed with Hashimoto’s and subclinical hypothyroidism, I sought the advice of a highly regarded endocrinologist.
 He was one of the most caring human beings I’ve ever met and spent over an hour with me to go over any questions I had.